Hellaby: History

-Carnelly was the last resident of Hellaby Hall when he moved out in 1976 and a fire in July 1980 destroyed much of the original inside of the building.
-For many years it lay in disrepair whilst the owners of the time and the council determined who should be responsible for the restoration of the hall.
-A local company finally purchased the estate and with the guidance of English Heritage went about restoring much of the original hall as well extending the facilities to become a hotel.
-It only opened for three months and stayed closed for nearly four years.

-On 14 August 1995 Tomorrows Leisure plc acquired Hellaby Hall.

-Hellaby Hall was expanded with modern buildings, and was reopened in 1995 as a hotel.
-On 23 December 2015 the hotel was acquired by AJL Hotel Holdings Ltd and is now a 4 star 89 bedroomed hotel with a pool spa and large gym.

 Community

 Parish council

 In 2011 Hellaby was split from Bramley to become a separate civil parish.
 A parish council was created with 5 councillors, and the first election was held on 5 May 2011.

 Religion

 Despite not having a parish church, Hellaby has the East Pennines Assembly hall, which serves the Jehovah's Witness community of the surrounding bay areas.

 Hellaby Community Hall

 There have been recent moves to sell the land where Hellaby local community hall (unused since 2007) is situated.
 After the 2007 closure a developer planned to demolish it.
 Applications for planning permission were made in 2008 and 2011.
 Local residents protested as it is the last of the local facilities in the village.
 Both applications were withdrawn.

 Centenary Hall is now reopened to the public following a period of repair.

 Sport

 A short lived greyhound racing track was opened south of where Cumwell Lane meets Bateman Road on 7 April 1928.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The outline of the track can still be seen from the air today, with many trees now occupying the centre of the track, despite the fact that it closed during the early 1930s.